-People who’ve already walked the Camino know that there’s one thing that should absolutely not be missed — Cruz de Ferro.
-Also known as the Iron Cross, it is set on a gently sloping hill that also happens to be the highest point of the Camino Frances.
+People who’ve already walked the Camino de Santiago know that there’s one thing that should absolutely not be missed — the Cruz de Ferro.
+Also known as the Iron Cross, it is set on a gently sloping hill that also happens to be the highest point of the French Way.

 The views offered from up top are incredible indeed, and the legends behind it are enough to spark the imagination of any history buff who’s looking for their next adventure.
 But most of all, the respectful peace of this spot is spiritually uplifting even for the non-religious, and travelers who long to see something unique that reflects much of the Camino spirit should definitely make a stop here.